Escape Plan: The Extractors: Cast

 Vincent D'Onofrio also appears as Lester Clark in archive footage from Escape Plan.

 Production

 Development was first announced in April 2017, when Stallone said while filming Escape Plan 2: Hades that a third installment in this franchise was on its way.
 In August 2017, casting was underway for extras and speaking roles.
 The producers aimed for actors with MMA experience, as there would be potential fight scenes with Stallone and Bautista.
 Filming began on September 18, 2017, and wrapped on October 13, 2017.
 The film was originally titled Escape Plan 3: Devil's Station, but by October 2018 the title had been changed to Escape Plan: The Extractors.

+The "Devil's Station" prison scenes were filmed inside the Ohio State Reformatory in Mansfield, Ohio.